Examination of the hand and wrist video

-This should normally take place with the patient’s hands resting on a pillow as it can be painful for patients with elbow or shoulder problems to hold their hands up for long.
+This should normally take place with the patient’s forearms exposed to above the elbows.
+The patient’s hands should be resting on a pillow as it can be painful for patients with elbow or shoulder problems to hold their hands up for long periods.

 With the patient’s hands palms down:

-- Look at the posture and for obvious swelling, deformity, muscle wasting and scars.
+- Look at the posture and check for obvious swelling, deformity, muscle wasting and scars.

-- Look at the skin for thinning and bruising (signs of long-term steroid use) or rashes.
+- Look at the skin for thinning and bruising (possible signs of long-term steroid use) or rashes.

 - Decide whether the changes are symmetrical or asymmetrical.

-- Do the changes mainly involve the small joints – PIPs and DIPs, MCPs, or the wrists?
+- Do the changes mainly involve the small joints (PIPs and DIPs, MCPs etc) or the wrists?

 Ask the patient to turn their hands over:

-- Does the patient have problems with this due to radioulnar joint involvement?
+- Does the patient have problems with this due to proximal or distal radioulnar joint involvement?

 With the patient’s hands palms up: